StefanoBgl/Supermarket-Sales-Analysis/README.md

 2. **High-Spending Members** – Loyal and valuable, often shop on weekends
 3. **Mid-Range Customers** – Diverse behavior, opportunity for conversion into loyal members

-Clusters were visualized and analyzed to guide **targeted promotions and business strategies**.
+Clusters can be leveraged to guide **targeted promotions and business strategies**.

 ---